jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ## Capture Arguments

-You can assert argument after verification with captors.
-This is an alternative to argument matchers during stubbing and in a similar way, it allows you to check if a mock was actually called with a particular value.
+You can assert arguments after verification with captors.
+This is an alternative to argument matchers during stubbing, and in a similar way, it allows you to check if a mock was actually called with a particular value.

 To use a captor you can simply declare an `ArgumentCaptor` with the class that you want to capture, and when you call `verify()` you will pass the argument captor object so you can write some assertions later.